incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 5. Hands-on Pairing

 ## Self-paced, Prerequisite Learning
 Once your application is shortlisted, you will receive an email with a list of resources and short videos.
 This email is meant to help prepare you for the interview process and set you up for success.
-Suggested learning in the email is self-paced and there is no time limit for you to complete it - we're perpetually hiring!
+The suggested learning in the email is self-paced and there is no time limit for you to complete it - we're perpetually hiring!

 Some of our favourites:
 - [Test-Driven Development](https://www.youtube.com/watch?v=qkblc5WRn-U)